 The most expensive bottles of wine ever sold…..or not!

-One the most expensive bottles of wine ever to be to be sold at $156,000 was from Bordeaux, a Chateau Lafitte from1787 with the initials “Th.J”“engraved on it.
+One the most expensive bottles of wine ever to be sold at $156,000 was from Bordeaux, a Chateau Lafitte from1787 with the initials “Th.J”“engraved on it.
 These initials matched the name of one of the Founding Fathers of the United States, and Ambassador to France, Thomas Jefferson.

 Jefferson lived in France from 1784 to 1789 where he developed a love for French wine.
 His diaries show his interest in wine and viticulture and he traveled to several of the major wine regions in France.
 It is speculated that he arranged the travel as a way to recover from his various illnesses and needed to get away from Paris.
 In actuality, he had fallen in love with French wine after being introduced to a bottle of Chateau Haut Brion (also in Bordeaux) by his friend and his predecessor as Ambassador to France, Benjamin Franklin.